-Project Impact is the extent to which the project's research outputs will contribute to meaningful advances in health outcomes, practice and/or policy, consistent with the objectives and outcomes described in section 1.3.
+Project Impact is the extent to which the project's research outputs will contribute to meaningful advances in health outcomes, practice and/or policy, consistent with the objectives and outcomes described in section 1.3 and the Aims and Objectives set out in the TTRA Research Plan.
 The assessment of Project Impact will also consider the project's contribution to the objective of the Initiative as described in section 1.2 and your statement against the MRFF Measures of Success.